Hello djangonauts, today I want to talk about how to run django in production.

 Before getting started with setting up the WSGI server for our project, I'd like to talk a bit about them first.

 WSGI stands for Web Server Gateway Interface.
 It is a standard interface for running Python code.
-It is what is implemented in applications like Gunicorn, uWSGI or mod_wsgi.
+It is what is implemented in applications like Gunicorn, uWSGI or mod_wsgi, out of which you're free to pick any based on your needs.
 Your web server is configured to pass requests to the WSGI container which runs your web application, then pass the response back to the requester.

 Or to put it more simply, it processes the HTTP request and responses and gives them back to your application in a structured manner without them having to deal with raw HTTP headers and content.